langchain4j/langchain4j/docs/docs/tutorials/structured-outputs.md

 #### Limitations

 When using JSON Schema with AI Services, there are some limitations:
-- It works only with supported OpenAI and Gemini models.
+- It works only with supported OpenAI, Google AI Gemini, and Ollama models.
 - Support for JSON Schema needs to be enabled explicitly when configuring `ChatLanguageModel`.
 - It does not work in the [streaming mode](/tutorials/ai-services#streaming).
 - Currently, it works only when return type is a (single) POJO or a `Result<POJO>`.